 First, the Golden Retrievers were bred with regular size poodles after that, with mini Poodles to gain tiny puppies.
 Miniatures lie in the most popular top 20 crossbreed dogs in Australia.
 However, in the United States, it has become an enormous industry.

-They are a hybrid crossbreed resulting from breeding the loveable Golden Retriever with the small, cute Miniature Poodle.
 The Mini Goldendoodle is just a smaller version of the original Goldendoodle.
 Goldendoodles are a cross between Golden Retrievers and Standard Poodles.
 They typically weigh between 50 and 75-pounds and are considered mid-sized dogs.

 For as long as humans have domesticated dogs, though, they’ve sought to make them smaller.